-When it comes to building wealth, a lot of people in the personal finance community will suggest you to focus on increasing your savings rate.
-Although this is a sound advice, it’s not the only way you can accelerate your wealth building process.
+When it comes to building wealth, a lot of people in the personal finance community will suggest you focus on increasing your savings rate.
+Although this is sound advice, it’s not the only way you can accelerate your wealth building process.
+This is your comprehensive guide to landing your next dream job.

 What if you have already squeezed the last dollar in your wallet but still fail to make ends meet?
 What if you are so deep in debt that it feels like you are never going to dig yourself out of it?
 You might have to look beyond saving more money.
 You probably need to make more money!